-In 2015, The Long Gaze Back: An Anthology of Irish Women Writers, was published and features 30 short stories, including work by Maeve Brennan, Anne Enright, Elizabeth Bowen, Eimear McBride, Lisa McInerney and more.
-It won the Best Irish Published Book at the BGE Irish Book Awards in 2015.
+The Long Gaze Back: An Anthology of Irish Women Writers, edited by Sinéad, features 30 short stories, including work by Maeve Brennan, Anne Enright, Elizabeth Bowen, Eimear McBride, Lisa McInerney.
+It won the Best Irish Published Book at the Irish Book Awards in 2015.
 A round-up of radio and print interviews, features, reviews and panel events is here.
-The Glass Shore: Short Stories by Women from the North of Ireland, won Best Irish Published Book at the Bord Gáis Energy Irish Book Awards in 2016.
-In 2012 she edited the short story anthology, Silver Threads of Hope, published by New Island, which featured authors Kevin Barry, Emma Donoghue, Colum McCann, Mary Costello, Roddy Doyle and more.
+Its successor, The Glass Shore: Short Stories by Women from the North of Ireland, also won Best Irish Published Book at the Irish Book Awards in 2016.
+In 2012 she edited the short story anthology, Silver Threads of Hope, which featured authors Kevin Barry, Emma Donoghue, Colum McCann, Mary Costello, Roddy Doyle and more.
 In Autumn 2020, Head of Zeus will publish ‘The Art of the Glimpse: 100 Irish Short Stories’, edited by Sinéad.

-Agent: Peter Straus at Rogers, Coleridge & White.
+For all other queries: Peter Straus at Rogers, Coleridge & White.

 Follow Sinéad on Twitter.